nemmusu/sc2-map-unlocker/README.md

 This command will use cx_Freeze to create the program's executable.
 The executable will be created in the `build` directory inside the current directory.

 Once the executable creation is complete, you can run it simply by double-clicking the unlocker.exe file.

-# Executable

-In the `build` folder, there is a zip file that contains an executable version of the program (already compiled and ready to use).

 # Screenshot